 <?php echo "Hello World from WebService"; ?>

 We want both projects to start when F5 is pressed.
-In the solution Properties (right click on Solution node in the Solution Explorer and choose Properties).
-The select Startup Project tab, choose Multiple startup projects and select Action for both projects to Start.
+In the solution Properties (right click on Solution node in the Solution Explorer and choose Properties), select Startup Project tab, choose Multiple startup projects and select Action for both projects to Start.

-The step 2.
-Makes sure than when we press F5 both PHP web Projects will start.
-But that would mean two browsers would be lunched.
+The second step makes sure that when we press F5 both PHP web Projects will start.
+But that would mean two browsers would be launched.
 That's obviously something we don't want for PHPWebService.
 Let's open PHPWebService properties (right on PHPWebService node in the Solution Explorer, choose Properties).
 As Start Action select Don't open a page.
 Wait for a request from and external application.

 PHP Tools would usually initiate debug session by opening your project in browser with